ncbi/ncbi-drs/jenkins/README.md

 least 1GB of memory.
 I suggest t3a.micro.

-launch_ubuntu_jenkins.sh will do all this from NCBI.
+launch_ubuntu_jenkins_docker.sh will do all this from NCBI.

 ### Run:
 ```